ringcentral/ringcentral-js/sdk/README.md

 ## Set things up for Browserify or Webpack

 Follow installation steps for NodeJS.
-Don't forget to add `target: 'web'` to your `webpack.config.js` to tell Webpack to pick proper `PUNBUB` and `fetch` implementations.
+Don't forget to add `target: 'web'` to your `webpack.config.js` to tell Webpack.

 ## Set things up in Browser